-If you read through the Acts of the Apostles, it's interesting how on occasion the word of God almost becomes like a person who does things.
-The word of God increases, the word of God prevails (Acts 6:7; 12:24).
-Paul speaks to the Thessalonians about "the word of God, which is at work in you" (1 Thessalonians 2:13).
+If you read through the Acts of the Apostles, it’s interesting how on occasion the Word of God almost becomes like a person who does things.
+The Word of God increases, the Word of God prevails (Acts 6:7; 12:24).
+Paul speaks to the Thessalonians about “the word of God, which is at work in you” (1 Thess.
+2:13).

 As Dr. Lawson said, that means that in trusting God and believing that God is sovereign, we’re believing not only that God ordains the ends of all things but also that He ordains the means of all ends.
 So often people claim to believe that God is sovereign, they believe in the sovereignty of God, but they’re not trusting the means that God has ordained to build His church, to grow us up, to make us mature as disciples of Jesus Christ.

 And so, in ordaining the ordinary means of grace, these are the means by which we grow.
 These are the means by which we worship Him, and these are the means by which He carries out His Great Commission to the ends of the earth and in His mission.
 And so, it’s trusting them.